 How does an HRA plan work?

 How HRAs work is super simple.

 The employee pays for health care expenses or individual health insurance premiums, and the employer reimburses them.
+In order to reimburse employees for health insurance tax-free, a health reimbursement arrangement must be established.
 The simplicity of this arrangement allows the employee to take control of their healthcare costs by choosing where to spend their dollars and price shopping around to find the best value for the healthcare they need.
 It also allows the employer to offer healthcare benefits that best fit their employee's needs and the company's budget.

 Easy as 1, 2, 3:

 - The employer designs the plan (preferably with an experienced partner like Take Command).
 Then they set the reimbursement limits.

 - The employee purchases their qualified healthcare or insurance plan and submits a claim for reimbursement.

 - The employer reimburses the employee for a qualified claim.